hackclub/hackclub/meta/one_sheets/standard.md

 provide all the tools for starting and leading clubs including a baseline coding curriculum, free software tools, and community building training.

+Each club typically spans the school year, regularly meeting weekly or biweekly for between one and several hours.
+Clubs are led by high school hackers who want to bring the hackathon culture back to their schools.

+#### Why hackEDU?

+Instead of focusing on teaching a set curriculum at hack clubs, hackEDU focuses on building all-inclusive families where members build things together.
+This results in: (1) hack clubs engaging groups that are underrepresented in computer science and attracting members who might not normally sign up for computer science classes, and (2) building confidence, courage, and skills in members through integration with the broader hacking community.

 ## Metrics

 ![map of clubs](assets/map.png)